arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP Convert from 4D View` command <!-- REF _command_.VP_Convert_from_4D_View.Summary -->allows you to convert a legacy 4D View document into a 4D View Pro object<!-- END REF -->.

+>This command does not require that the legacy 4D View plug-in be installed in your environment.

 In the *4DViewDocument* parameter, pass a BLOB variable or field containing the 4D View document to convert.
 The command returns a 4D View Pro object into which all the information originally stored within the 4D View document is converted to 4D View Pro attributes.

 #### Example

 You want to get a 4D View Pro object from a 4D View area stored in a BLOB: